 - Colombo South Port Expansion

 The Colombo South Port expansion project with three terminals, each terminal having capacity of 2.4 million TEUs per annum, will increase the capacity of the Colombo Port by 160% upon completion.
-Over 50% of the construction work of the breakwater has been completed.
-The first terminal, a join venture between the Sri Lankan Aitken Spence Group and China Merchant Holdings Ltd, is expected to be ready for operation in 2013.
+Construction work of the breakwater has been completed.
+The first terminal, a join venture between the Sri Lanka Ports Authority and China Merchant Holdings Ltd, was built under a 35 year build operate and transfer agreement with SLPA.
+The terminal was opened for commercial operation on 5th August 2013.

 - Hambantota Port Development